-Elizabeth, a descendant of Aaron, was selected by God to be the mother of the great prophet who would prepare the way before Jesus Christ.
+Elizabeth, a descendant of Aaron, was selected by God to be the mother of John the Baptist, the great prophet who would prepare the way before Jesus Christ.

 Elizabeth, the mother of John the Baptist, appears in only one chapter in the Bible—Luke 1.
-However, we later read an astonishing scripture in Luke 7:28: “Among those born of women, there is not a greater prophet than John the Baptist.”
+However, we later read an astonishing scripture that reflects on this woman of faith.
+In Luke 7:28 it says: “Among those born of women, there is not a greater prophet than John the Baptist.”

 John the Baptist was the greatest prophet, and his father and mother were instrumental in teaching him the ways of God.

 Luke 1:5 says, “There was in the days of Herod, the king of Judea, a certain priest named Zacharias, of the division of Abijah.
 His wife was of the daughters of Aaron, and her name was Elizabeth.”

 Most people quickly read over this passage and don’t realize what is being revealed.
 Zacharias, John’s father, was a priest of God.
 To serve as a priest in the temple, one had to be of the tribe of Levi and, more specifically, of the Levitical family of Aaron.
 And clearly we see that Elizabeth was also of the house of Aaron.

 Here is a married couple with a profound lineage—both were from Aaron’s priestly family.

 We also read in the next verse that they both were “righteous” and “blameless” as they were walking in all the commandments and ordinances of the Lord.